quicwg/base-drafts/draft-ietf-quic-http.md

 ##  Stream 3: Connection Control Stream

-Since most connection-level concerns from HTTP/2 will be managed by QUIC, the primary use of Stream 3 will be for SETTINGS frames.
+Since most connection-level concerns from HTTP/2 will be managed by QUIC, the primary use of Stream 3 will be for SETTINGS and PRIORITY frames.
 Stream 3 is exempt from flow-control.

 ## HTTP Message Exchanges